HALFpipe/HALFpipe/README.md

 ## 1. Getting started

-The pipeline is distributed as a container, meaning that all software needed for analysis comes bundled in it.
+Halfpipe is distributed as a container, meaning that all software needed for analysis comes bundled in it.
 This allows for easier installation on new systems, and makes data analysis more reproducible, because software versions are guaranteed to be the same for all users.